alecoppola1272/lab_particle_collision/README.md

-# ParticleLab
+# Particle simulation lab
-Simulation of Particle Collision
+Particle simulation using c++ and root